RobertoMantas/MODIS_analysis/README.md

 $ git clone https://github.com/RobertoMantas/MODIS_analysis.git
 ```

-3. In the new created folder, make sure that there is a file called “links.txt” with all the links to download.
+3. Change directory to the new created folder "MODIS_Analysis", make sure that there is a file called “links.txt” with all the links to download.
 For this use the following command: `$ nano links.txt` And paste the links in the new text file.
 Then press ctrl + x followed by “y” answering yes to save the file.
 4. Run the following command to download all the wanted files listed in the “links.txt” file.
 If the file has a different name as e.g.”7361544994-download.txt”, change the name at the end.
 (Change "username" and "password" for you NASA MODIS credentials.)
 ```
 $ wget --user "username" --password "password" -i links.txt